Chamour15/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

    - C function that prints n elements of an array of integers.
      - **n** is the number of elements of the array to be printed

+10. 9-strcpy.c
+    - C function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.